EricNiyo73/ne-shop-bn/README.md

 ## E-COMMERCE-NE Shop-BN

-This repository houses the backend application of an e-commerce website developed by NE Shop `Bit-Crafters`
+This repository houses the backend application of an e-commerce website developed by NE Shop

 # Description